Also known as:

 Will I need surgery for shoulder bursitis?

-You will most likely not need surgery for shoulder bursitis.
+You will most likely not need surgery.

-Will sleeping on my shoulder cause pain?
+Will sleeping on my shoulder cause shoulder pain?

 Whilst you have shoulder pain we would advise you not to sleep on your painful side as it can cause discomfort and broken sleep.
 However, the research has shown that when your shoulder is not in pain, there is no benefit to not sleeping on your side.